DavidAlvarezChou/Open-CanSat/README.md

 # Open-CanSat
 A flight-tested versatile open-source atmospheric probe designed for the European Space Agency's CanSat competition with modularity in mind.

+While we designed it with our own mission in mind, we encourage others to use our designs for their own CanSat projects and competitions, as long as our project is credited appropriately.
+You can freely download the design files and modify them to your own mission requirements.

 <img width="905" height="725" alt="Screenshot 2025-04-09 at 15 20 26" src="https://github.com/user-attachments/assets/d1dc5324-e887-4992-9edf-0f330b416fa4" />

 # Design overview: